trustedanalytics/uploader/README.md

 # Local development

-This command will enable local development and set local directory ("../uploader/target/uploads" - to retrieve this path we are using "user.dir" system property) for file upload:
+For locally file upload is used directory "../uploader/target/uploads" (to retrieve this path we are using "user.dir" system property):
+To run the service locally, the following environment variables need to be defined:

+* `VCAP_SERVICES`
+* `HDFS_USER`

+In Kerberos environment two additional variables are required:

+* `KERBEROS_USER`
+* `KERBEROS_PASS`

+To run the application, type:

-    $ SPRING_PROFILES_ACTIVE=local mvn clean spring-boot:run
+    mvn spring-boot:run -Dspring.profiles.active=local

+To change the default listening port (8080), add an additional option -Dserver.port=9994

-For generating proper request to uploader you could use: src/test/resources/upload_test.html and multiple_files_upload_test.html
+For generating proper request to uploader you could use: src/test/resources/upload_html/upload_test.html and multiple_files_upload_test.html
+After open it in web browser, choose files from disk.
+Form in multiple_files_upload_test.html allows multiple selections.

 # Calling upload with REST API